Pishacha: Legend

-Pischchas like darkness and traditionally are depicted as haunting cremation grounds along with other monsters like bhutas and vetālas.
-Pischchas are supposed to possess the ability to shapeshift and assume any form at will, and may also become invisible.
+Pishachas like darkness and traditionally are depicted as haunting cremation grounds along with other monsters like bhutas and vetālas.
+Pishachas are supposed to possess the ability to shapeshift and assume any form at will, and may also become invisible.
 They also feed on human energy.
 Sometimes, they possess human beings and alter their thoughts, and the victims are afflicted with a variety of maladies and abnormalities like insanity.
-Certain mantras are supposed to cure such afflicted persons and drive away the pischcha possessing that particular human being.
-In order to keep the pischcha away, they are given their share of offerings during certain religious functions and festivals.
+Certain mantras are supposed to cure such afflicted persons and drive away the pishacha possessing that particular human being.
+In order to keep the pishacha away, they are given their share of offerings during certain religious functions and festivals.

+When burials are not performed properly, the deceased person may be unable to escape the dead body for indefined time, whereby turning into a Pishacha.
+It loses its ability to eat and drink, turns blind and suffers immensively.
+However, instinctively crave for the living, and sense their smell and presence, and may assault them.

-Pāṇini, in his Aṣṭādhyāyi, described the pischcha as a "warrior clan".
-In the ancient literature, the Dardic people in the north of Kashmir were referred to as Pischcha and Dardic languages were called Paiśāci.
+Pāṇini, in his Aṣṭādhyāyi, described the pishacha as a "warrior clan".
+In the ancient literature, the Dardic people in the north of Kashmir were referred to as "Pishacha" and Dardic languages were called Paiśāci.
 They are said to have been descendants of Prajāpati Kaśyapa.

+The famous BrihatKatha which contain a vast collection of Indian legendary tales, written by writer Gunadhya in the 7th-century in Paisachi langiage.

 Thailand

-According to the Royal Institute Dictionary, the Thai term "ปิศาจ" (pisat), from Sanskrit, pischcha, is defined as "ghost" (ผี).
+In the Royal Institute Dictionary, the Thai term "ปิศาจ" (pisat), from Sanskrit, pishacha, is defined as "ghost" (ผี).
 Although not strictly Thai ghosts, the Pishacha appear in some stories in Thai folklore.
 They are among the spirits from the Hindu-Buddhist tradition in Thailand and are also represented in some Buddhist temple paintings.

-Pisaj or Khon Phi Pisat (คน ผี ปีศาจ) is a Thai movie based on a Pishacha story.